 Crystal Story II: War of the Shattered Sky Review

 A quick perusal of the Play Store shows us the hit-or-miss quality of JRPGs on Android.
-The grievances echo through many a player review: broken gameplay, menu labyrinths ensnaring your upgrades, turn-based battles seeming eternity-based, unfair in-app purchase systems—sometimes, the execution can go terribly, terribly wrong.
+The grievances echo through many a player review.
+Players cite broken gameplay, menu labyrinths ensnaring your upgrades, turn-based battles seeming eternity-based, unfair in-app purchase systems—sometimes, the execution can go terribly, terribly wrong.

 But in a hit-or-miss arena, Crystal Story II: War of the Shattered Sky whacks the mole.
 The Crystal Story series began in 2011, when Indie developer Emmanual Salva Cruz released the first installment on Newgrounds as a browser-based flash game.
-This chapter of Crystal Story sets the series’ stage with a random dungeon generator, character classes, and skill and equipment upgrades—in other words, the trifecta of JRPG goodness packed into a .swf.
+This chapter of Crystal Story sets the series’ stage with a random dungeon generator, character classes, and skill and equipment upgrades.
+In other words, the trifecta of JRPG goodness packed into a $1.99 package.

-We see some familiar in-game characters from Crystal Story in Crystal Story II, but the landscape and its population have grown considerably.
+We see some familiar in-game characters from Crystal Story in Crystal Story II.
+The landscape, however, and its population have grown considerably.
 The story of Crystal Story II begins after the defeat of the evil witch Rita.
 In the throes of another land-wide crisis, a young Dragon hero named D must close a sky-shattering portal to stop an invasion of Dargons, and subsequently save the world.

 Dragons, Dargons—if it sounds like jargon, you have the option to skip the cut-scenes and dive straight into the meat of battle.
-The cut-scenes are short and amusing enough to recommend following the story, which plays out in the key of Classic Hero, but also often includes answers to the pertinent question of “Wait, where am I supposed to go?”
-Your progression through the world is not necessarily linear; mercenary quests, minigames, and calls to exploration fork from the main storyline, giving you plenty of reasons to pay attention while tapping.
+The cut-scenes are short and amusing enough to recommend following the story.
+A tale that plays out in the key of Classic Hero, but also often includes answers to the pertinent question of “Wait, where am I supposed to go?”
+Your progression through the world is not necessarily linear.
+Quests, minigames, and exploration provide plenty of reasons to pay attention while tapping.

-As in the first installment of the series, dungeons in Crystal Story II are procedurally-generated and feature scores of enemies both native and nomadic.
+Crystal Story II’s procedurally generated dungeons feature scores of enemies both native and nomadic.
 Enemy encounters throw your party (which eventually totals four) into classic JRPG battles à la Final Fantasy.

-Your typical select-and-attack RPG mechanism is at work here, using physical attacks, skills, magic, items, and even your own customizable pet jelly blob.
+Your typical select-and-attack RPG combat system is at work here.
+A system that includes attacks, skills, magic, items, and even your own customizable pet jelly blob.
 Speed is a factor, and your choice of action will have varying effects on your character’s place in the battle queue.
 With upgrading weapons comes special charge attacks, the epicness of which depends on the weapon in question.
-Despite the repertoire of actions available to your party, battles are by no means easy, and call for you to carefully prepare your turns.
+Despite the repertoire of actions available, battles are by no means easy, and necessitate carefully preparing your turns.
 Victory inspires a party dance and shoutout—and, of course, a ledger of your battle spoils.

-Loot is dastardly fun to collect in Crystal Story II, the rarest of which require strategic actions to obtain.
+Loot is dastardly fun to collect in Crystal Story II.
+The rarest finds require strategic actions to obtain.
 Rare items allow you to upgrade equipment and craft items in the game’s surprisingly broad alchemy and armory shops.
 To make the most of your enemies’ drops and your subsequent upgrades, you need a good thief—and you get one.